thinkingboxmedia/vue-stage/README.md

 Vue.use( VueStage )
 ```

-The plugin applies new "stage" lifecycle methods and data to each Vue instance in your app via a (Global Mixin)[https://vuejs.org/v2/guide/mixins.html#Global-Mixin].
+The plugin applies new "stage" lifecycle methods and data to each Vue instance in your app via a [Global Mixin](https://vuejs.org/v2/guide/mixins.html#Global-Mixin).

 ### Stage component